Microsoft

 Zipping Files

-if you need to zip files in order to submit to Webcampus, please follow these instructions:
+if you need to zip files in order to submit them to Webcampus, please follow these instructions:

 Note